w1394945493/MonoSplat/README.md

 ### RealEstate10K and ACID

-Our MVSplat uses the same training datasets as pixelSplat.
+Our MVSplat uses the same training datasets as pixelSplat and MVSplat.
 Below we quote pixelSplat's [detailed instructions](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets) on getting datasets.

-> pixelSplat was trained using versions of the RealEstate10k and ACID datasets that were split into ~100 MB chunks for use on server cluster file systems.
-Small subsets of the Real Estate 10k and ACID datasets in this format can be found [here](https://drive.google.com/drive/folders/1joiezNCyQK2BvWMnfwHJpm2V77c7iYGe?usp=sharing).
-To use them, simply unzip them into a newly created `datasets` folder in the project root directory.

-> If you would like to convert downloaded versions of the Real Estate 10k and ACID datasets to our format, you can use the [scripts here](https://github.com/dcharatan/real_estate_10k_tools).
-Reach out to us (pixelSplat) if you want the full versions of our processed datasets, which are about 500 GB and 160 GB for Real Estate 10k and ACID respectively.

 ### DTU (For Testing Only)